MyPureCloud/developer-center-blog/README.md

 4. Submit a pull request to merge the changes to the origin/master.

 :::primary
-**Note**: If a first-time author, include your bio and image in a comment in the Pull Request (PR).
+**Note**: If you are a first-time author, include your bio and image in a comment in the Pull Request (PR).
 For more information, see the Content Guidelines section.
 :::

 ## Content guidelines